The activities of the GPW Group on the financial market include:

 Financial instruments in trading on the GPW Group financial markets

-The total value of trade in shares on the electronic order book (EOB) on the GPW Main Market was PLN 189.6 billion in 2016, a decrease of 6.8% year on year.
-The average daily value of trade on the was PLN 755.6 million, a decrease of 6.8% year on year.
-The number of transactions was 17.6 million, an increase of 6.4% year on year.
-The value of trade increased particularly in Q3 and Q4 2016.
-The value of trade in shares on the electronic order book on the GPW Main Market in Q4 2016 was PLN 55.3 billion, the highest figure since Q1 2014.
+The value of trading in shares on the electronic order book (EOB) on the GPW Main Market was PLN 236.4 billion in 2017, representing an increase of 24.7% year on year.
+The average daily value of trade on the was PLN 945.8 million, an increase of 25.2% year on year, despite a smaller number of trading days in 2017 (250) compared to 2016 (251).
+The number of transactions was 20.0 million in 2017, an increase of 4.0% year on year.
+The value of trading in shares on the electronic order book on the GPW Main Market was particularly high in Q1 2017 and stood at PLN 66.7 billion, the highest figure since Q3 2013.

-Value of trade in shares on the Main Market [PLN billion]
+Value of trading in shares on the Main Market [PLN billion]

-The value of trade on NewConnect decreased in 2016.
-The value of trade in shares on the electronic order book was PLN 1,198 million, a decrease of 30.5% year on year; the value of block trades decreased by 28.1% year on year to PLN 163 million.
-The number of transactions on the electronic order book was 858 thousand in 2015, a decrease of 22.0% year on year.
+The value of trading on the electronic order book on NewConnect increased by 10.4% year on year to PLN 1,322 million in 2017 and the value of block trades decreased by 10.2% year on year to PLN 146 million in 2017.
+The number of transactions on the electronic order book was 850 thousand in 2017, a decrease of 0.9% year on year.

-Value of trade in shares on NewConnect [PLN million]
+Value of trading in shares on NewConnect [PLN million]

 Capitalisation of domestic and foreign companies on the Main Market [PLN billion]